simp/simp-doc/docs/changelogs/latest.rst

 * No SIMP component RPM install/upgrade/erase operation will modify an active Puppet environment or SIMP secondary environment, ``/var/simp/environments/simp``.
-* SIMP's :term:`CLI` will provide commands that help users create and maintain one or more SIMP omni environments, each of which is comprised of the following:
+* SIMP's :term:`CLI` provides commands that help users create and maintain one or more SIMP omni environments, each of which is comprised of the following:

   - A Puppet environment in ``/etc/puppetlabs/code/environments``